Purdue-CS193/homework-0-nathanhyao/index.md

 ### Edited

-A sentence that's edited in at 7:30 PM, 9/2/2021.
+Here's a sentence that's edited in at 7:30 PM, 9/2/2021.
 Be sure to commit changes to save.

 ```markdown
 Syntax highlighted code block